Buddha Verse

 GREAT TRANSCENDING WISDOM HEART SUTRA

 Thus have I heard.
-The noble Bodhisattva Avalokiteshvara, flowing in the course of profound Transcending Wisdom, saw the world encompassing view, saw the essential emptiness of the five branches of being, and allayed every passion.
+The noble Bodhisattva Avalokiteshvara, at the time of flowing in the course of profound Transcending Wisdom, saw the world encompassing view, saw the emptiness of each of the five branches of being, and allayed every suffering.

 Here Sariputra!
-Form is emptiness; emptiness itself is form; form is not other than emptiness; emptiness is not other than form; what is form, that is emptiness; what is emptiness, that is form; thus also for feelings, perceptions, complexes, and consciousness.
+Form is emptiness; emptiness itself is form; form is not other than emptiness; emptiness is not other than form; form exactly is emptiness; emptiness, exactly is form.
+Sensations, perceptions, complexes, and consciousness are likewise also like this.

-Therefore Sariputra, within emptiness there is no form, no feelings, no perceptions, no complexes, no consciousness; no eye, ear, nose, tongue, body, mind; no forms, sounds, smells, tastes, touches, things; no eye-field coming to no mind-consciousness-field; no ignorance, no extinction of ignorance, coming to no ageing and dying, no extinction of ageing and dying; no passion-cause-cessation-path; no higher-knowledge; no attainment, no non-attainment.
+Because of this, within emptiness there are no forms, no sensations, perceptions, complexes, consciousness; no eye, ear, nose, tongue, body, cognition; no forms, sounds, smells, tastes, touches, things; no eye realm coming to no cognitive-consciousness realm; no ignorance, no extinction of ignorance, coming to no ageing and dying, no extinction of ageing and dying; no suffering, cause, extinction, path; no higher-knowledge likewise no attaining.

-Manifesting in the three cycles of time, all Buddhas rely on Transcending Wisdom to dwell fully awakened in unsurpassed complete perfect enlightenment.
+In the three times, the various Buddhas rely on Transcending Wisdom and therefore gain unsurpassed complete perfect enlightenment.

 “Gone, gone, gone beyond, gone completely beyond, enlightened, amen.”